It’s Christmastime

 “I’ve never said that Christians should not be licensed by the state.
 I want Christians to be licensed by the state.
 This is what thesis affirms, “The only authentically Christian motivation for pursuing a state license to counsel is the missional desire of making Christ known to all people in all places, especially in those places where the authority of the state allows only licensed individuals to talk to troubled people.”
 There are doors that are closed to you as a counselor unless you’ve got a state license.
 That means there are people who need to hear the gospel who are dying in their sins and they will never hear about Jesus unless somebody gets behind that closed door, that locked ward on a mental institution, or in that counseling center that only hires people who are licensed by the state, there are people who are dying in trespasses and sins who will never hear the gospel if you don’t get back there.”

-So I would have some sincere questions for Dale Johnson as the ED of the ACBC, and for Sean Perron who interviewed the past ACBC ED.
+So I have some questions for Dale Johnson as the ED of the ACBC, and for Sean Perron who interviewed the past ACBC ED.

 Concern #2: Does the word “client” communicate a paid professional relationship (a paying “customer”)—and is that wrong?